comunica/Article-ISWC2023-SolidQuery/content/approach.md

 Instead of [letting operators trigger the dereferencing of URIs](cite:cites linktraversalpipeline), we follow a [link queue-based approach](cite:cites linktraversaloptimization).
-Concretely, we model our link queue as the basis of the pipeline tree, which is able to produce a (possibly infinite) stream of RDF triples.
+Concretely, we consider a continuously growing *triple source* as the basis of the pipeline tree, which is able to produce a (possibly infinite) stream of RDF triples.
+This triple source is fed triples originating from a loop consisting of the *link queue*, *dereferencer*, and a set of *link extractors*.
-Our queue accepts links from a set of link extraction components, which are invoked for every document that has been dereferenced.
+The link queue accepts links from a set of link extraction components, which are invoked for every document that has been dereferenced by the dereferencer.
+The dereferenced documents containing triples are also sent to the continuously growing triple source.
-This link queue is initialized with a set of seed URIs, and then continuously dereferences the URIs in the queue until it is empty.
+This link queue is initialized with a set of seed URIs, and the dereferencer then continuously dereferences the URIs in the queue until it is empty.
 Since the link extractors are invoked after every dereference operation, this link queue may virtually become infinitely long.